Snowies Alpine Huts & Blue Waterholes

 Inclusions

-- Modern hiking gear including tents, sleeping bags, packs, mats and trekking poles.
+- Modern hiking gear (see below).
 We estimate you can hike comfortably with a total pack weight under 10kg for nearly the entire trip.

 - Quality, nutritious meals, snacks and hot drinks for the entire trip.
 This includes a cooked breakfast and dinner.
 Excludes breakfast on the first day, and dinner on the final day.